 Plus, being slender doesn’t mean you’re safe from the risks of having too much fat.
 Visceral fat—which is stored in your tummy near many of your organs—in particular, can be an indicator of health problems to come, says Levinson.
 According to Harvard Medical School, it’s linked to higher cholesterol and insulin resistance.
 And because this particular fat hides deep within the body (it’s not the kind you can grab), skinny-fat people may have more than they realize.

-Additionally, skinny-fat people are considerably weaker and have less physical stamina than people who have more muscle, says Lyon.
+Additionally, skinny-fat people are weaker and have less physical stamina than people who have more muscle, says Lyon.
 That’s because muscle is full of mitochondria, the engines that power all of your cells—so the less muscle you have, the less strength and energy you’re able to produce.
 As a result, skinny-fat folks may feel generally sluggish and get winded walking up the stairs.
-Because women generally have less muscle mass then men—and a harder time building it—they fall into the skinny-fat category more often, she says.
+Because women generally have less muscle mass then men—and a harder time building it—they fall into the skinny-fat category more often.

 So what can you do if you think you’re living the skinny-fat life?
 There are two orders of business: Eat a healthier diet and build muscle.